Robert Chambers (criminal): Arrest and trial

 After several of Dorrian's patrons told police that they had last seen Levin leaving the bar with Chambers, police went to his home.
 Upon arrival, they saw that Chambers had fresh and bloody scratches on both sides of his face, which he blamed on his cat before later admitting his cat was declawed.
 Chambers agreed to accompany police to the Central Park precinct for questioning.
 There he was asked if he left Dorrian's with Levin, which he denied.
 After police told him that bar patrons had witnessed him leaving with Levin, he admitted that he had.

 He said that she quickly went to buy cigarettes.
-Detectives pointed out that Levin did not smoke and Chambers admitted that she had not gone for cigarettes.
+Detective Marty Gill knew that Levin did not smoke and pointed it out to Chambers.
+Chambers admitted that she had not gone for cigarettes.
 He then claimed that she cajoled him into going to Central Park to have sex and she died during an aggressive sexual encounter in the park.
 Before booking, Chambers was permitted to see his father, to whom he said, "That fucking bitch, why didn't she leave me alone?"

+Chambers said that he had gone into a doughnut shop.
+Detective Gill fibbed, and told Chambers that he had a friend who worked in that shop, and that friend did not remember Chambers being in there.
+Robert Chambers left in handcuffs.
+That happened to be Marty Gill's last day on the job.
+He turned in his badge and left the precinct, now retired.

 Archbishop Theodore Edgar McCarrick of Newark, New Jersey, later Archbishop of Washington, wrote a letter of support for Chambers' bail application.
 He had known Chambers and his mother because she had been employed as a nurse by Cardinal Terence Cooke.
 McCarrick was close to the Chambers family and had served as Robert's godfather at his baptism.
 In 2019, he was defrocked for sex offenses against adults and minors.
 Chambers had secured bail through his family and the owner of the bar, Jack Dorrian, who put up his townhouse as collateral for a bail bond.